When examiners and teachers mark your work, they look for both

 have an idea what Laura would like for her birthday'; for an idea to be labelled

-as an ideology, it needs to be one of the many widely held and shared ideas we
+it will be one of the very many shared ideas we

-Together, these many shared ideas - ideologies - create what we could call our 'system of beliefs', which some call our 'world view'
+Together, these many ideologies create our 'system of beliefs' (some call this our

 society, the world and its peoples.

-b) we hold to them so closely that we tend to see them as too obvious
+b) we follow the beliefs unthinkingly because we see them as being too obvious

-to question, as common sense or as natural.
+to question, as common sense or as being a natural

-someone else's ideas manages to catch hold and exert such a grip, or spread so
+someone's else's or another group's ideas manages to catch hold and exert such a grip

-quickly and widely throughout virtually a whole culture or society?
+quickly and widely throughout whole cultures and societies?

 - And when we do accept someone